List of mayors of Bristol

 The position of Lord Mayor of Bristol was conferred on the city in June 1899 (effective 15 November 1899) as part of the Queen's Birthday Honours and was confirmed by letters patent dated 1 April 1974.
 Prior to November 1899 the position of Mayor of Bristol had existed since 1216.
 The Lord Mayor is the Chairperson of the City Council and has the casting vote.
 As Bristol's first citizen, they are the non-political, ceremonial head of the city.
 The Lord Mayor of Bristol is styled The Right Honourable, although without official sanction, rather than the more normal Right Worshipful enjoyed by most other Lord Mayors.
 The names of all Mayors and Lord Mayors of Bristol since 1216 are cut into the stone walls of the Conference Hall of Bristol City Hall.

 Mayors of Bristol: 1216–1899

+Bristol's first mayor was probably Roger Cordewainer, a confident of King John, and likely appointed by him in 1216.
+Cordwainer was followed by Adam Le Page, who was likely the first mayor chosen by the town itself.
+Despite being accepted as the leader of the town, the mayor was not formally recognised in royal charters till 1373 which stipulated that ‘the said mayor and sheriff and 40 men would raise and disburse money for the necessities and profits of the said town’.

 Mayors of Bristol included the following: